 How do I get there?

-From the South: Go along the trail until 40th St and Anacostia Ave.
-It looks like:
+Go along the trail until 40th St and Anacostia Ave NE.
+It looks like this (but with leaves and the grass is greener now!):

-Note: if you want a longer ride in the shade, keep going on the trail instead of Anacostia Ave and connect with the park via the north trail entrance described below.
+If you want a longer ride, keep going on the trail for 1.5 miles instead of turning right onto Anacostia Ave and connect with the park via the north trail entrance described below.

-From the North: Go along the trail past Bladensburg Waterfront Park.
-Ride until the trail dips under the Amtrak tracks and New York Ave.
+Go along the trail past Bladensburg Waterfront Park.
+Ride until the trail dips under the Amtrak tracks and multi-lane bridge of New York Ave.
 Just after the trail will arrive on land again and you’ll see:

 Signal, stop and walk your bike (this helps protect the turtles and water chemistry of the surrounding wetlands) on the gravel path for a few hundred feet.
-You’ll come upon the bike parking just as you arrive at the main portion of the park.
+You’ll come upon the bike parking (photograph of it above) just as you arrive at the main portion of the park.

 When to go?

 If you want to visit when its less crowded: weekdays!
 The lotuses are still kind of a hidden gem but less so every year.
-If you want the trail and park to not be crowded, visit during the weekday.
+If you want to visit the park and not be crowded, visit during the weekday.